 θ Hydri is a main-sequence star in the constellation of Hydrus.

 θ Hydri visual magnitude is 5.53.
-Because of its reltive faintness, θ Hydri should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, θ Hydri should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of θ Hydri